orval-labs/orval/docs/src/pages/reference/configuration/output.md

 #### Value: split

-Use to have definition, implementation, schemas, mock in differents files
+Use to have definition, implementation, schemas, mock in different files

 ```js
 module.exports = {